cockroachdb/terraform-provider-cockroach/DEVELOPMENT.md

 One caveat to be aware of while running the provider in a debugger is that the provider needs to have access to the required environment variables.
-They are not transferred passed through the cli.
+They are not passed through the cli.
 Note the setting of the COCKROACH_SERVER var above.

 You can additionally set the apikey within the provider block of the hcl that's